Two-dimensional total absorption spectroscopy with conditional generative adversarial networks: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We have demonstrated the effectiveness of conditional GANs in constraining simple nuclear level schemes from ($E_{x}$,$E_{\gamma}$) matrices.
-Our trained cGAN model showed prediction capabilities comparable to the energy resolution of the SuN detector for over $90\%$ of tested single $\gamma$-ray spectra and nearly $93\%$ of double $\gamma$-ray spectra.
+Our trained cGAN model showed prediction capabilities comparable to the energy resolution of the SuN detector for over $93\%$ of $\gamma$-rays in a statistically independent testing dataset.
 Additionally, the model was shown to accurately characterize the level schemes of common sources $^{60}$Co and $^{137}$Cs from experimentally measured \rawmatrix~matrices.

 As it stands, this work is a promising proof of concept for the use of conditional GANs in total absorption spectroscopy analysis and future efforts are planned in several areas.
 In order to be useful for the analysis of unstable nuclei far from the valley of stability, the model must be trained on increasingly complex decay schemes with more $\gamma$-rays of varying intensities.
 Other improvements to the $k$-means evaluation process, like the implementation of a convolutional neural network to determine the number of $\gamma$-rays present in an output spectrum, will allow for completely automated analysis of unknown level schemes.
 Taken together, these future plans will expand the model's applicability, building upon the promise of the work presented here.